syke9p3/mlthsc-thesis/readme.md

 Bidirectional Encoder Representations from Transformers (BERT) is pre-trained deep learning model used in this study that uses a transformer architecture to generate word embeddings, capturing both left and right context information, and can be fine-tuned for various natural language processing tasks.
 For this project, we fine-tuned [Jiang et. al.'s pre-trained BERT Tagalog Base Uncased model](https://huggingface.co/GKLMIP/bert-tagalog-base-uncased) in the task of multilabel hate speech classification.

+### 🔠 Keywords
+*Bidirectional Encoder Representations from Transformers; Hate Speech; Multilabel Classification; Social Media; Tagalog; Polytechnic University of the Philippines; Bachelor of Science in Computer Science*

 ### 💻 Languages and Technologies

 #### Model